AidanMan217/Python-Collection/README.md

    - Every optimization I am coding for this class is done willingly and not as homework.
 Coding these algorithms helps me learn python and techniques that will be used for machine learning.
 I have heard that some of these algorithms are very useful.
 The algorithms I will be coding are: Golden Section Search,  Fibonacci Method, Newton's Method, Steepest Descent, and others that I will be learning throughout the class.

 4. Project Euler Problems
    - These are problems I have selected from projecteuler.net.
 Project Euler is a website that contains a collection of challenging mathematical problems that require a computer to solve.
 Problems can be solved using any language, and in this case I am using python.

+5. Math 156: Machine Learning
+   - There is soon to be a group project for this class based on Convolutional Neural Networks.
+Will be uplaoded here when it's done.
+Group sizes are between 2-4 people.